oracle-livelabs/developer/python-and-database-scripting/lab-10-con-and-cursors/con-and-cursors.md

 ### Objectives

-*  Learn best practices and efficient techniques for .....
+*  Learn best practices and efficient techniques for using subclassing for connecting and cursors creation with Oracle Autonomous Database.

 ### Prerequisites